 The Social Security Death Index - SSDI

 The U. S. Social Security Death Index is an index of over seventy million deceased people who had social security numbers and whose deaths were reported to the Social Security Administration.
 To be listed in the Social Security Death Index, all that is needed is that the person must have had a social security number and his death must have been reported to the Social Security Administration.
 Social Security payments or a death benefit need not have been paid for a person to be listed in the index.
-The Social Security Master Death File was computerized in 1962 and very few names before then are in the index.
+The Social Security Master Death File was computerized in 1962 and very few names of people who died before then are in the index.

 There are different SSDI search engines on the web, but because each company builds its own SSDI database from the data they purchase from the Social Security Administration, the SSDI SEARCH ENGINES are NOT identical.